Home /Compare /Ruby vs Brick

 Can you use ruby and brick together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.77:1.
-Use ruby as the dominant/darker color and brick as the accent or highlight.
+Yes.
+Both ruby and brick are red shades, so they pair naturally in a monochromatic palette.
+Use ruby as the dominant color and brick as the accent or highlight.

 What is the hex code for ruby?+